brains-and-beards/open-brainsandbeards-com/src/pages/markdown/2022-dont-rerender-all-flatlist-items/index.md

 This concept of data shape is called _normalization_.
 Apart from performance, it improves data structure to eliminate data redundancy.
 You don't have to write the normalization boilerplate by yourself – libraries are helping with that, but for simplicity, we used no such library in this app.

-If you want to know more about normalization and its' advantages, we also have another blog post that goes deeper into this topic: [Advanced Redux Patterns: Normalisation](https://brainsandbeards.com/blog/advanced-redux-patterns-normalisation).
+If you want to know more about normalization and its advantages, we also have another blog post that goes deeper into this topic: [Advanced Redux Patterns: Normalisation](https://brainsandbeards.com/blog/advanced-redux-patterns-normalisation).

 For podcast fans, in the [BBS 12: Normalising app state](https://podcast.brainsandbeards.com/episodes/bbs-12-normalising-app-state) episode, Wojciech and Łukasz discussed benefits, implementation tips, and potential pitfalls of normalizing app state in your _React Native_ mobile app.